 How well are companies managing this valuable resource, though?
 A recent Gallup study found that 23% of employees reported feeling burned out at work very often or always.
 According to Wrike’s study on the impacts of workplace stress, burnout leads employees to lose sleep, “check out,” look for a new job, and more.
 Hiring new employees is not only time-consuming but also costly.
 Recruiting the best talent has evolved into a highly competitive and expensive market, costing U.S. companies $160 billion a year.
 On the flip side, highly engaged workers boost revenue growth by up to 2.3x.

 When equipment and capital resources are overworked, the fix is often straightforward.
 However, burnt out employees need a more holistic solution.
-It all starts with enabling leaders with the right tools to help their employees manage their workloads with ease.
+It all starts with enabling leaders with the right resource forecasting tools to help their employees manage their workloads with ease.
 That’s where Wrike Resource steps in.

 What is Wrike Resource?